nternetinspired/debug-css/README.md

 # debug.css – v1.0

-Debug CSS is a small, standalone, stylesheet to help visually identify invalid and potentially inaccessible markup.
+Debug CSS is a small, standalone, stylesheet to help visually identify invalid and potentially inaccessible markup, *during development*.

 It based entirely upon a portion of the excellent [inuit.css](https://github.com/csswizardry/inuit.css/) (a powerful little framework designed for _serious_ developers) by [Harry Roberts](https://github.com/csswizardry), and all credit should go to him.